Skip to main content

 Prerequisites

-First, you will need Java 11+ installed and the JAVA_HOME environment variable set appropriately.
-See this guide for OS-specific instructions.
-Next, install deephaven-server using pip:
+You will also need the JAVA_HOME environment variable set appropriately.
+Next, install deephaven-server with pip:

 pip3 install --upgrade pip setuptools wheel